p-vinayak/shuBay/README.md

 # shuBay

-A product sales service like eBay where every user can be a vendor.
+A product sales service system, much like eBay, where every user can be a vendor.

+shuBay allows users to become vendors who can create/manage/sell products.
+Users can also buy products from vendors.

 This project was created as a part of my final project for my DB class.

-ER diagram, schema diagram, and table creation sql are all located under the DB folder.

-## About
+## Details & Features

 shuBay comes with the following features:

+- User registration
+- User login
 - Applying for vendor (as user)
 - Creating, managing products (as vendor)
 - Browsing products